Wagonmasters holds annual chili cookoff in Wichita

 WICHITA, Kan.
-(KSNW) — Wagonmasters’ annual chili cook off was held in Wichita on Saturday.
+(KSNW) — The annual Wichita Wagonmasters Downtown Chili Cookoff was held in Wichita on Saturday.

-There were teams competing in different evets for both prize money and bragging rights.
+There were teams competing in different events for both prize money and bragging rights.

 Those who attended could buy tasting kits for just $5.
 There was also live music and entertainment.

-“Man, this applies so much help to the charities that the Wagonmasters do and also it makes people like us feel good and everybody get to come down and have a block party man,” Dean Dotson, of 2 Hot Chili, said.
+“Man, this applies so much help to the charities that the Wagonmasters do and also it makes people like us feel good, and everybody gets to come down and have a block party man,” Dean Dotson, of 2 Hot Chili, said.

 The grand prize for the winner of the cookoff was $1,000 and a trophy.